Parti Bangsa Malaysia: As Parti Bangsa Malaysia

 On 14 February 2023, Sng announced a new supreme council line-up for the party, including former Sri Aman MP Masir Kujat as the new party secretary general.
-On 14 June, Sng announced that PBM will not contest in any of the 6 states involved in 2023 Malaysian state elections, and supporting candidates of the PH-BN led 'Unity Government'.
-The decision means that its 2 remaining MLA in Selangor will not defend their seats and left PBM with no representation in any of the state assemblies.
-On 14 December, Sng announced that PBM will contest in the upcoming 2025 Sabah state election.
+On 14 June, Sng announced that PBM will not contest in any of the 6 states involved in 2023 Malaysian state elections, instead supporting candidates fielded by the parties in the unity government, despite being the incumbent in two seats in Selangor.
+Nor did it contest in the 2025 Sabah state election.